Tuesday – Best Night of the Week!

 Divisions and Classes.
 We have spinnaker and non-spinnaker divisions.
 In 2022, for example we had four spinnaker classes and two non-spinnaker classes, but each year’s breakdown depends on actual registration.

 Scoring.
 (Official documents supersede descriptions on this site.)
 In recent years, we have used a time-on-time rating adjustment and the Low-Point scoring system.
 In that system, a first is a 1, a second is a 2, and so on.
 As in golf, the lowest cumulative score wins.
 Your cumulative score is the sum of your scores in a majority of the official races in each series.
 So, for example, if a series has 7 official races and one abandonment, you count only your best 4 scores and throw out the rest.
-A boat that does not compete in a majority of the races does not qualify for a cumulatiive score.
+A boat that does not compete in a majority of the races does not qualify for a cumulative score.

 Scoring note: We usually have one course for all classes.
 When we have more than one course, the display of placement in fleet may be skewed because of different course lengths.
 We modified our Yachtscoring settings to have distinct fleet placement for each division.
 That resolves the problem in most circumstances.
 To do more would delay the posting of results.
 Fleet placement has no significance under our trophy rules and is easy enough to figure out, for those who are interested.